sandra-calvo/assistant-simple/README.md

 The application will not run till you enter your Watson Assitant credentials.
 Open the Git to see the application code.

 Open the *.env* file and add the service credentials that you obtained in the previous step.
-The Watson SDK automaticaly locates the correct enviromental variables for either `username`, `password`, and `url` or the `apikey` and `url` credentials found in the *.env* file.
+The Watson SDK automatically locates the correct environment variables for either `username`, `password`, and `url` or the `apikey` and `url` credentials found in the *.env* file.

     Example *.env* file that configures the `apikey` and `url` for a Watson Assistant service instance hosted in the US East region: